albertogg/albertogg.github.com/_drafts/rack-middleware.md

 As explained in the section above, we are creating the `call()` method and passing it the `env` argument.
-Inside this method we picking up the status, headers, and body from the `@app.call(env)`.
-Then append our custom header to the existing response headers and finally return the array of status code, headers, and body.
+Inside this method we picking up the status, headers and body from the `@app.call(env)`.
+Then appending our custom header to the existing response headers and finally return the array of status code, headers, and body.

-We have our first middleware, let's go to the second one.
+We have our first middleware ready, let's go with the second one.

 ## Adding a new route

 Inside this middleware we are adding a new route called `/ping`.
-This route will respond with a `pong` text to differentiate the application response.
+This route will respond with a `pong` text.
 How will this middleware work?
-It will check the request path is `/ping` it will respond if doesn't the call will pass to the rest of the stack.
+It will check the request path, if it's `/ping` it will respond if it doesn't, the call will pass to the rest of the stack.

 ```ruby
 module Rack